Fredrik Pacius

-In 1852, he composed Kung Karls jakt (The Hunt of King Charles), which was the first Finnish opera, with a libretto in the style of Romantic nationalism, like the national anthem designed to convince Finland's grand duke (i.e. the Russian Emperor Nicholas I) of the total loyalty of his subjects in Finland.
-The libretto was written by the author and historian Zacharias Topelius in close collaboration with the composer.
+In 1852, he composed Kung Karls jakt (English: King Charles' Hunt; Finnish: Kaarle-kuninkaan metsästys), which was the first Finnish opera, with a libretto in the style of Romantic nationalism, like the national anthem designed to convince Finland's grand duke (i.e. the Russian Emperor Nicholas I) of the total loyalty of his subjects in Finland.
+The libretto was written by the author and historian Zacharias Topelius in close collaboration with Pacius.

 His compositions also include a violin concerto, a symphony, a string quartet and several other operas.

 Pacius died in Helsinki, aged 81.